-Apex Optometrist is the first eye care office in the Triangle to embrace a direct care system
+Apex Optometrist is the first eye care office in the Triangle to embrace a direct eye care system

 There’s a new trend in healthcare, called the Direct Care Movement.
 The Direct Care Movement strives to improve healthcare by putting doctors and patients back together, no longer separated by the insurance company.